Profit and loss account

 As well as the valuation ratios, the P & L provides the numbers for measures of the performance and efficiency of the business, such as margins, ROCE, and some measures of financial stability such as interest cover.

-The P & L is backward looking and investors will need to consider correcting some items such as amortisation that are not useful for modeling future cash flows.
+The P & L is backward looking and investors will need to consider correcting some items such as amortisation that are not useful for modelling future cash flows.
 From an investor's point of view the P & L is essential, but can be misleading and should not be looked at in isolation.